 Welcome to The Leaving Earth Project

-Leaving Earth is a socially engaged artist book project that fosters connection with nature through community workshops and collaborations all over the world.
+Leaving Earth is a socially engaged artist book project that fosters connection with nature through community workshops and collaborations with museums and artist residencies, all over the world.
 Leaving Earth is a series of sculptural artist books that document textures and atmospheres from our home planet.
-The books are an extension of my painting practice in that they are about a deep engagement with the climate-crisis-challenged landscapes we inhabit.
+The books are an extension of my painting practice, as they are about a deep engagement with the landscapes we inhabit.

 The Leaving Earth Project